stacks-network/stacks/future-architecture.md

 * Most updates should be expected to be consensus-breaking
 * API versioning policy probably requires thought.
 We don't want to continuously be breaking the API, however, we also don't want to inflate the codebase with API front-end code
 * This API should be minimal -- anything that can be implemented by the resolver or the API _should_ be.

-# Resolver

-* Separate from API and Blockstack Indexer because of:
-  * Custom namespace resolution rules
-* _All_ this does is name -> profile/token-file
-* Search?
-Or is this provided by the Blockstack API

 # Blockstack API